 - Certification of Finances

-Students can apply to Webster University using the University's online application (we also accept the Common Application for freshmen applicants), Please note an application fee of $35 (undergraduate) or $50 (graduate) is required to complete the application.
+Students can apply to Webster University using the University's online application (we also accept the Common Application for freshmen applicants).
+Additional admissions requirements are needed for Webster's Leigh Gerdine College of Fine Arts.
+Please note an application fee of $35 is required to complete the application.

+Students whose first language is not English are required to submit official English proficiency test scores from a recognized testing company.
 Webster University accepts a variety of standardized tests that measure English language proficiency.
-The most common are TOEFL and IELTS.
-The minimum scores required for full acceptance to the University are listed below:
+The minimum scores required for full acceptance to the University are:

-- Transfer Students: Completion of at least one academic year of English coursework at a regionally accredited U.S. institution of higher learning.
+- Successful completion of at least one academic year of high school or college-level coursework conducted in English by a regionally accredited U.S. institution of learning (ESL coursework does not qualify toward the one full year exception)

-- All Applicants: Successful completion of the ELS Language Center's English for Academic Purposes or ELS Language Center Level 112 (must have valid ELS 112 Certificate of Completion).
+- Successful completion of the ELS Language Center's English for Academic Purposes or ELS Language Center Level 112 (must have valid ELS 112 Certificate of Completion)

-- All Applicants: Successful completion of the University of Central Florida's Center for Multilingual Multicultural Studies Intensive English Program (must have valid Certificate of Completion).
+- Successful completion of the University of Central Florida's Center for Multilingual Multicultural Studies (CMMS) Intensive English Program (must have valid completion certificate)

 For the purposes of admissions and transfer credit, an official document is a document that has been sent directly to Webster from the institution you attended.
 The official transcript should contain grades for all coursework attempted, confirmation of graduation date (or expected graduation date), and confirmation of degree conferral (unless coursework is still in progress).
 Also, if the transcript is not in English, a certified translation of the original transcript must be provided.

 Undergraduate Students: For students applying directly from secondary school, please see here for information on the expected credentials for first-time freshmen to Webster University.
-Webster offers advanced standing credit for undergraduate students meeting certain requirements.
-For a complete list of advanced standing credit requirements, please see here.
+Webster offers advanced standing credit to undergraduate students who successfully complete the programs.
+For complete list and regulations regarding transfer credit, please see the advanced standing credit requirements website.

 All international applicants are asked to submit a 300-500 word essay on a topic of their choice.
 Most students take this opportunity to state why they would like to study at Webster University.
 Students may also describe a special area of interest, experience or achievement.
 Additionally, students may also submit a resume of relevant academic, extracurricular and professional experience.